 It appeared that there were accommodations to rent on Gili Nanggu but being so close to shore, I’m not sure I would suggest it for more than one night.

 The island next to Gili Nanggu is called Gili Tangkong.
 You can explore it by foot if you wish but I purely checked this one out from the air.
 It has some incredible coconut tree plantations and vast empty beaches.
 It truly is a virgin paradise island so maybe it is better tourists don’t visit this one and just enjoy the views as they cruise past on the boats!

 GILI SUDAK – LUNCH STOP

-Martas Windows – Value/Luxury: This place is incredibly beautiful.
+- Martas Windows – Value/Luxury: This place is incredibly beautiful.
 Bungalow-style villas surround the modern pool at this amazing property.
-I love the high roofs in the bungalow villas and how they have made it luxury-style but with the bamboo vibe.
-For less than $65 a night you can get yourself what would cost hundreds of dollars in most other countries at Martas Windows.
+For less than $80 a night, you can get yourself what would cost hundreds of dollars in most other countries at Martas Windows.

 - Boogie Hostel Kuta Lombok – Budget: The Boogie Hostel is everything you ask for in a hostel.
 It’s super modern and clean and has lots of chill spaces as well as lockers for your gear and blinds for privacy at your dorm.